-Cash is classified as loans and receivables and is measured at amortized cost.
-Accounts payable and accrued liabilities and share subscriptions are classified as other financial liabilities, which are measured at amortized cost.
+Cash is measured at amortized cost.
+Accounts payable and accrued liabilities are classified as other financial liabilities, which are measured at amortized cost.

-As at June 30, 2019 and December 31, 2018, the carrying and fair value amounts of the Company's financial instruments, other than marketable securities, are approximately the same because of the short-term nature of these instruments.
+As at September 30, 2019 and December 31, 2018, the carrying and fair value amounts of the Company's financial instruments, other than the shares of public companies, are approximately the same because of the limited term of these instruments.